farant/catholic-3rd-millennium/README.md

           means lead to disordered outcomes.

 15. Is physical force the only kind of force that can be applied by a human system?
-15.1 No, there a six kinds of force that can be applied by a human system.
+15.1.
+No, there a six kinds of force that can be applied by a human system.
-15.1.1 Physical force
+15.1.1.
+Physical force
-15.1.2 Spiritual force (in the case of the Church and its power over the sacraments) 15.1.3 Economic force
+15.1.2.
+Exclusion from the sacraments (in the case of the Church and its special powers) 15.1.3.
+Economic force
-15.1.4 Truth
+15.1.4.
+Truth
-15.1.5 Beauty
+15.1.5.
+Beauty
-15.1.6 Witness
+15.1.6.
+Witness
+15.1.6.1.
+Witness means that an individual is aware their behavior is being observed.
+15.1.6.2.
+The force of witness is proportional to the moral virtue of the observers.

 16. Why are the six human system forces considered forces?
 16.1.
 Because they can be directed to compel the behavior of a man against his will.

+17. Can you categorize the six human system forces?
+17.1 Yes.
+Forces can be categorized as "harmful" or "non-harmful" 17.1.1 Physical force, exclusion from the sacraments and economic force are harmful
+       forces because their application always harms their object.
+17.1.2 Truth, beauty and witness are non-harmful because their application never harms
+       their object and in fact works some good.

-17. Are the harmful or non-harmful forces more perfect?
+18. Are the harmful or non-harmful forces more perfect?
-17.1.
+18.1.
 The non-harmful forces are more perfect because while harmful forces can compel
       the exterior behavior of man the non-harmful forces can compel his inner nature.

-18. Can you categorize the six human system forces?
-18.1 Yes.
-Forces can be categorized as "harmful" or "non-harmful" 18.1.1 Physical, spiritual and economic force are harmful forces because their application
-       always harms their object.
-18.1.2 Truth, beauty and witness are non-harmful because their application never harms
-       their object and in fact works some good.

 19. Do demons attempt to gain control over human systems that can apply harmful force?
 19.1.
 Yes, demons will always attempt gain control over human systems that apply
       harmful force.